railsuser2014/openobject-doc-book-en/4/4_10_Accounts/index.rst

 * you can avoid an explosion in the number of general accounts,

-* even those companies that do not use Open ERP's general accounts can use the analytic accounts for management.
+* even those companies that do not use OpenERP's general accounts can use the analytic accounts for management.

-.. tip:: Who benefits from analytic accounts?
+.. tip:: Who Benefits from Analytic Accounts?

-	Unlike general accounts, analytic accounts in Open ERP are not so much an accounting tool for Accounts as a management tool for everyone in the company.
+	Unlike general accounts, analytic accounts in OpenERP are not so much an accounting tool for Accounts as a management tool for everyone in the company.
 (That is why they are also called management accounts.)

 	The main users of analytic accounts should be the directors, general managers and project managers.